 Now that you can see how helpful technical writing can be, how do you choose which is the best technical writing tool for you?
 Here’s a list of the best 6 tools, with their functionalities, that will help you find the perfect fit.

-Top 6 Technical Writing Tools Out There
+List of Top 6 Technical Writing Tools for better Documentation:

 Technical writing tools have come a long way since the days of using Notepad, boring Microsoft Word, or Google Docs.
 There’s a whole new age of tools and software out there that make the process of technical documentation dynamic and fun.
 Let’s hop into the list of best technical writing tools in 2020!